 Let me break down the used options first:

-reboot: As its name suggest, it will reboot your system.
+reboot: As its name suggests, it will reboot your system.

 Yup, that was it!
 A single command and you will be kicked into UEFI settings.
 I know Windows allows booting into UEFI firmware settings from within Windows.
 It’s good to see something similar in Linux as well.

-Create a desktop shortcut to boot into UEFI settings (optional)
+Create a desktop shortcut to boot into UEFI settings (optional and for experts)

-If you often find yourself booting into the UEFI settings and don’t remember the command all the time, you can make your life easier by creating a desktop shortcut.
-This will let you boot into UEFI by clicking on desktop icon.
+If you often find yourself booting into the UEFI settings and don’t always remember the command, you can make your life easier by creating a desktop shortcut.
+This will let you boot into UEFI by clicking on the desktop icon.

 First, use the given command to create a desktop shortcut file for UEFI settings: